dansmyers/ComputerOrganizationAndArchitecture/Notes/04b-Introduction_to_Pointers.md

 **A pointer is a variable that stores the memory address of a variable**.

-Pointers are a powerful and, in some cases, dangerous, feature of C that does not exist in Java.
-There are many operations in C programs that can only be carried out using pointers.
+Pointers are a powerful and, in some cases, dangerous, feature of C. Many operations in C programs can only be carried out using pointers.

 ## Declaring and Assignint to Pointers